-4. Avoid Judgement
+4. Avoid Judgment

 Families with young children are coping with the event just like others without children, but they have an added stressor of meeting the physical and emotional needs of their young ones.
 This may cause them to feel extra-protective or overwhelmed.
-Avoiding passing judgement will help families begin to feel safe and comfortable in their new environment, and feel better about reaching out for help.
-If you find yourself making a judgement, turn it into a statement that begins with “I wonder…” For example, if you find yourself becoming judgmental about a family’s hygiene, you might say, “I wonder if a warm shower might help you relieve some stress.”
+Avoiding passing judgment will help families begin to feel safe and comfortable in their new environment, and feel better about reaching out for help.
+If you find yourself making a judgment, turn it into a statement that begins with “I wonder…” For example, if you find yourself becoming judgmental about a family’s hygiene, you might say, “I wonder if a warm shower might help you relieve some stress.”
 Explore more ways shelter professionals can support parents of young children here.

 5. Be Available, But Don’t Hover